krb5/krb5/doc/admin/admin_commands/kpropd.rst

     itself from the current job and run in the background.
 Instead, it will run in the foreground and print out debugging messages during the database propagation.

+**-t**
+    In standalone mode without incremental propagation, exit after one dump file is received.
+In incremental propagation mode, exit as soon as the database is up to date, or if the master returns an error.

 **-P**
     Allow for an alternate port number for kpropd to listen on.
 This